29 Years Ago: Clint Black Earns His First Platinum Album With ‘Killin’ Time’

-Twenty-seven years ago today, on Jan.
-23, 1990, Clint Black had one million reasons to celebrate: It was on that date that the singer-songwriter earned his first platinum album with his Killin' Time record.
+Twenty-nine years ago today, on Jan.
+23, 1990, Clint Black had one million reasons to celebrate: It was on that date that the singer-songwriter earned his first platinum album, with his Killin' Time record.

-Killin' Time, which was released in 1989, was Black's very first album.
-Black wrote or co-wrote all 10 songs on the project, and four of the tracks became No. 1 hits, including the record's title track and his debut single, "A Better Man."
+Killin' Time, which was released in 1989, was Black's very first album; Black wrote or co-wrote all 10 songs on the project.
+Four of Killin' Time's tracks became No. 1 hits, including the record's title track and Black's debut single, "A Better Man."

-Black ended 1990 on a high note as well: He met his now-wife, Lisa Hartman Black, at his New Year's Eve show that year and married her less than one year later.
+Black ended 1990 on a high note as well: He met his now-wife, Lisa Hartman Black, at his New Year's Eve show that year.
+The two were married less than one year later.

-Killin' Time earned Black an ACM Award for Album of the Year, with "A Better Man" earning the trophy for Single Record of the Year as well.
-The disc, which went gold for sales of 500,000 units only four months after its release, has sold more than 3 million copies in total and is available for download on iTunes.
+Killin' Time earned Black an ACM for Album of the Year, with "A Better Man" earning the awards show's trophy for Single Record of the Year as well.
+The disc, which went gold only four months after its release, has sold more than 3 million copies in total and is available for download on iTunes.